Tom Melhuish 5 min read

 Installation: Providers will commit to an installation date in the SLA and must comply before or on the date confirmed.
 A course of action and compensation should also be included if the installation doesn’t happen on time.

 Network latency: This refers to the delay in data transmission over a network.
 High latency results in noticeable delays in communication, while low latency indicates a fast, responsive network.
-Latencies below 20ms may be guaranteed for fibre connections near an exchange and may go down to below 10ms for leased-line broadband.
-The SLA will also define how any delays will be rectified and compensated.
+Latencies below 20ms may be guaranteed for SoGEA and full fibre near an exchange and may go down to below 10ms for leased line broadband.

 Getting you back online: The service-level agreement should also guarantee a maximum resolution time frame for any issues causing downtime and any compensation if this isn’t achieved.